 Dive in and participate in our Marine and Coastal Conservation Programme to help protect the large Posidonia seagrass meadows and sand dune systems that can be found around the beautiful island of Kefalonia, Greece.
 You will gain research experience, discover all the marine organisms that thrive within the protected Posidonia and explore the sand dunes and their critical role in climate change.

 Our aim is to study the Posidonia oceanica seagrass meadows and the sand dunes along south-east Kefalonia.
-Our focus is the coastal and nearshore marine zone of the Mounda Peninsula.
+Our focus is the coastal and nearshore marine zone of the Mounda Peninsula and Svoronata Area.
 Seagrass meadows are a larger carbon sink than the rainforest and play a critical role in mitigating climate change.
 They form an important ecosystem, providing habitats and nursery grounds for many marine animals as well as other organisms.
 Sand dunes and their vegetation form a dynamic barrier between sea and land and a specialized ecosystem that is impacted by development and accelerated erosion.

 The coastal and marine study areas will be mapped with a drone at regular intervals.
 Volunteers will not need to have drone skills but will have an opportunity to learn some of the latest uses of drones for environmental science.
 Surveys over the sea will help locate seagrass meadows and plan snorkel surveys.
 On the shore, sand dunes will be surveyed by drone to create both topographic and three-dimensional maps, which will help study the ecosystem and track changes over time.
 Snorkeling teams will survey the nearshore area to collect geotagged photographs of the seagrass meadows.
 These will later be analysed to identify species, the types of meadows, and their current state as well as changes over time.